Stewed White Beans with Fresh Tomatoes

 - Salt and freshly ground pepper to taste

-- 1/2 cup chopped fresh herbs of your choice
+- Chopped fresh herbs of your choice for garnish

 Heat the oil in a large, deep skillet.
 Add the onion and sauté over medium heat until translucent.
-Add the celery and garlic and continue to sauté until all are golden.
+Add the carrots and garlic and continue to sauté until all are golden.

-Stir the sausage slices into the stew, then season with salt and pepper.
+Stir the optional sausage slices into the stew, then season with salt and pepper.
 The stewed beans should have a thick, stew-like consistency, not soupy, but if you’d like a bit more liquid in the dish, stir in a bit more water.
-Just before serving, stir in the fresh herbs.
 Serve in shallow bowls.